 Forthcoming events at St. Anne’s Church

 Would you like to join our team that lead our prayers of intercession on a Sunday morning?
 We would welcome new volunteers to join the rota.
 Guidance will be available to help new team members to prepare for the role.
-If you would like to know more please talk to Sally or to Graham.
+If you would like to know more please talk to Sally.